awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 ### Create an IAM Role to Use for Jenkins Integration<a name="tutorials-four-stage-pipeline-prerequisites-jenkins-iam-role"></a>

-As a best practice, consider launching an Amazon EC2 instance to host your Jenkins server and using an IAM role to grant the instance the required permissions for interacting with AWS CodePipeline\.
+As a best practice, consider launching an Amazon EC2 instance to host your Jenkins server and using an IAM role to grant the instance the required permissions for interacting with CodePipeline\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.